top of page

 Q. When does the border of the retreat open and close?
 On the day of the Wangchen/Lung, may we still exit the retreat boundary?

-A. The borders are officially sealed late the night of the procession (Sunday evening) or in the early morning on the first day of retreat (Monday predawn), but all retreatants must sleep in their tent the night prior to the first day of Refuge.
+A. The borders are officially sealed late the night of the procession or in the early morning on the first day of retreat, but all retreatants must sleep in their tent the night prior to the first day of Refuge.
 The borders open up again for the Phowa practice on the final day of retreat so the public can join, but the retreat is not officially complete until after the Phowa session.
-(Sunday around noon.)
-Retreatants who need to leave are free to leave Sunday around noon once the borders are unsealed, but are encouraged to stay for the Troma Tsok Offering in the afternoon, and the Fire Pujas Monday morning.
+Retreatants who need to leave are free to leave Sunday around noon once the borders are unsealed, but are encouraged to stay for the Troma Tsok Offering in the afternoon, and if they can the Fire Pujas Monday morning.
 All activities conclude Monday after lunch.
 (See Retreat Schedule

-Q. May I stay on the land with a sangha member before and after retreat and join the daily puja?
+Q. May I stay on Kunzang Gatshal land before and after retreat and join the daily puja at the Main House?

-A. Students are not allowed to stay on the land before or after the retreat, nor join the daily puja.
-There are accommodations nearby listed on our website.
+A. People are not allowed to stay on the land before or after the retreat, nor join the daily puja.
+There is a Guesthouse with limited space on the premises, but during the

 Q. How long may I use my tent?